zerotacg/elpizo/docs/source/concepts.rst

 Autotiles
 +++++++++
 Autotiles are used for piecing parts of a tile sheet into individual tiles.
-They are partitioned into 24 parts, each of which are 16x16 (half the size of an actual tile).
+They are partitioned into 24 parts, each of which are 16x16 (one quarter the size of an actual tile).

 .. image:: autotile.png